In addition to the insts mentioned above

 % unique output :- mode uo == free >> unique. % unique input :- mode ui == unique >> unique. % destructive input :- mode di == unique >> dead.

 uo is used to create a unique value.

-ui is used to inspect a unique value without
+ui is used to inspect a unique value without losing its uniqueness.

 di is used to deallocate or reuse the memory